ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 The same as defined in {{Section 6.6.2 of I-D.ietf-ace-oscore-gm-admin}} holds.

 ## Selective Update of a Group Configuration ## {#configuration-resource-patch}

+This operation MAY be supported by the Group Manager and an Administrator.

+The Administrator can send a PATCH/iPATCH request {{RFC8132}} to the group-configuration resource associated with an OSCORE group, in order to update the value of only part of the group configuration.

 The same as defined in {{Section 6.7 of I-D.ietf-ace-oscore-gm-admin}} holds, with the following differences.